Jhalaaum/Garbage-Classification/README.md

 # Waste Classification

+This is a waste classification model made by Aum in his free time.

 ## Overview

 This project focuses on classifying waste into six categories: Cardboard, Plastic, Trash, Glass, Metal, and Paper using multiple approaches: